Precision-Oncology/clinical_notes_extractor/README.md

 # Cancer Staging Extraction Pipeline

 A system for extracting cancer staging information from clinical notes and linking to encounter dates.

-Note: This is buily as an inhouse tool for hospital research systems and so only uses Local LLMs!
-At no point do we use a remote LLM.
+Note: This tool is designed for internal hospital research systems and only uses locally-hosted LLMs for data privacy and security.
+No clinical data is ever sent to remote/cloud LLM services.

 ## Pipeline Overview